lsm5/bindings-sample/BLOG.md

         }
 ```

-Next, we will run our code
+Next, we will run our code:
-Example Two -- List imagesPull an image and run the container
-connection to the socket and pull an image using the images.Pull() binding.
-To create the container spec, we use specgen.NewSpecGenerator() followed by
-calling containers.CreateWithSpec() to actually create a new container.

 ```bash
 $ go run main.go